zagui440s/personalCP/optional_lessons/personal-project/howto-make-a-good-readme.md

 A good README must include:

 - What is this & why?
-- Installation
+- Installation & Dependencies
 - Setup & Configuration
 - Usage

+Under 'Installation & Dependencies', you should list the things that need to already be installed (such as, say, Python or Postgres) that your project is dependent on.

-As early-career engineers, yours should also include:
+As early-career engineers, your README should also include:

 - An embedded video or gif of the app in action at the top of the README.
 If this is not possible some sort of relevant image should be included.
 - If the the project is deployed live, a link to the live site.